jgosmann/btdt/README.md

 `btdt` is a tool for flexible caching files in CI pipelines.
 By being a simple CLI program, it is agnostic to the CI platform and can be integrated into various pipelines.

+Cached data can either be stored locally in the filesystem, or remotely using the server component `btdt-server`.

 **This tool is still under active development and not feature complete yet.**
 See below for details.